Poultry seasoning…1 tsp rosemary, 1 tsp sage, 1 tsp thyme, a pinch of cloves and some pepper

-For the cranberry sauce I just used sweet chili sauce and another 1/4 cup ketchup for the top of the loaf
+For the cranberry sauce I just used sweet chili sauce and aother 1/4 cup ketchup for the top of the loaf

 This is a great recipe if you have left over lentils or any grain (I used brown rice).
-If not, you’ll need to prepare 2 cups of each before you begin.
+If you don’t then you’ll need to prepare 2 cups of each before you begin.

 Put all veggies in a blender and pulse.
 Don’t bother cleaning your blender as you’ll need it again.
 I did not use 4 tbsp of oil to fry the vegetables, instead I used a nonstick frying pan and added a bit of stock when needed.
-Once soft, place veggies in a large bowl and set aside.
+Once they are soft, place them in a large bowl and set aside.

-Place the cooked grains and lentils into the food processor along with balsamic, Dijon and soy sauce.
-Pulse just enough to combine but it doesn’t need to be completely mashed.
+Place the cooked grains and lentils into the food processor along with balsamic, dijon and soy sauce.
+Pulse just enough to mix up but it doesn’t need to be completely mashed.
 Add this to the onion mixture.

-In the same food processor add 1/2 cup each sunflower seeds and oats.
+In the same food processor 1/2 cup each sunflower seeds and oats.
 Again just pulse until the oats begin to break down.
 Add to the lentils along with the spices, flax and nutritional yeast.
-Using your hand mix everything together and place into a parchment lined loaf pan (I large or two smaller pans).
+Using your hand mix everything together and place into a parchment lined loaf pan (I large one or two smaller ones).

-I used 1/4 cup sweet chilli sauce, 1/2 cup ketchup and 2 tbsp of Dijon.
-Mix and spread on lentil loaf.
-The recipe calls for saving some for a sauce but I used all of it.
+I used 1/4 cup sweet chilli sauce, 1/2 cup ketchup and 2 tbsp of dijon.
+Mix and spread on lentil loaf (I used all of it).